 Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer.

-The Town's drinking water, at an average concentration of 12.3 ppb Arsenic, is slightly above the new MCL of 10 ppb that has come into effect as of January 2006.
+The Town's drinking water, at an average concentration of .0123 mg/L Arsenic, is slightly above the new MCL of .010 mg/L that has come into effect as of January 2006.
 With the assistance of the Town's contracted engineering firm, Leonardtown formulated an Arsenic Compliance Plan that was finalized in April 2005.
-As part of this comprehensive plan, the Town constructed a new well that taps into the Patapsco Aquifer in November 2006.
-This well is expected to meet MDE Arsenic guidelines.
-The Towns new well is designed to provide approximately 100% of our potable water needs for the next 10 years.
-Completion of this new well is scheduled to come on line in August 2007.
+As part of this comprehensive plan, the Town was granted an extension for compliance until June 2008.
+The Start up of this new well began in July 2007 with a temporary permit.
+A permanent permit was issue in November 2007.
+The new Well's Arsenic average concentration level is 0.002 mg/L. The Town's new well is designed to meet the future MCL standards and provide approximately 100% of our potable water needs for the next 10 years.
+This can only be done if we all exercise good conservation practices in the use of this precious resource.